 Thank you for choosing the RME Hammerfall DSP system.
-This unique audio system is capable of transferring analog and digital audio data directly to a computer from practically any device.
+This unique audio system is capable of transferring digital audio data directly to a computer from practically any device with digital interfaces, be it SPDIF, AES/EBU or ADAT optical.
+Thanks to SteadyClock the HDSPe AIO offers analog inputs and outputs in outstanding quality.
 The latest Plug and Play technology guarantees a simple installation, even for the inexperienced user.
 The numerous unique features and well thought-out configuration dialog puts the Hammerfall DSP at the very top of the range of computer-based audio interfaces.

-The package contains drivers for Windows XP / Vista / 7 and Mac OS X PPC.
+The package contains drivers for Windows 2000 SP4, Windows XP, Vista /64 and Mac OS X x86 (Intel).